Select Page

 Humans sometimes consider them a pest because they invade cultivated land and eat grains or vegetables from farmlands.

-In early times, these little creatures were referred to as ‘chipmunks’ and ‘chip squirrels.’
-These names came from the chipping sounds that they make.
+In the early times, these little creatures were referred to as ‘chipmunks’ and ‘chip squirrels.’
+Such names probably came from the sounds that these animals make.
+Let’s look into what sounds these lovely creatures make.

 Chipmunk calling